johanthoren/daylight-wallpaper/README.md

 # daylight-wallpaper
 A simple script to set certain wallpapers at various times during the day depending on the current daylight at your location.
+I'm using these with a collection of MacOS Big Sur wallpapers that I found online.
+Just rename the files in accordance with the help text instructions.

 ## Example usage
 I recommend using this with **cron** and a few environment variables as such: